DoctorLai/steemit-wechat-group/README.md

 # How to Join @justyy CN Bank & Robot?
 ## Delegate to @justyy
-@justyy runs a automatic delegation service for nearly a year now.
+@justyy runs a automatic delegation service for quite a long time.
 Delegate to @justyy for at least 5 SP and start receiving daily payout as interests (from 8% to 10% APR).
 Also, as a supporter, the delegators will start to receive complimentary/curation upvotes (as a thank you) per day  e.g @justyy and a few other curation trails.
 For more information, [read this](https://github.com/DoctorLai/steemit-wechat-group).
 The voting weight algorithm is [open source](https://steemit.com/busy/@justyy/bank-of-china-implements-a-new-voting-algorithm).

 - Delegate to @justyy - [at least 5 SP to join (automatically)](https://steemyy.com/sp-delegate-form/?delegatee=justyy)
 - [Undelegate to @justyy (Quit) - SP returned by steem blockchain in 5 days](https://steemyy.com/sp-delegate-form/?delegatee=justyy&amount=0)